tewDew/tewDew/README.md

-#Tew Dew#
+# Tew Dew

-_an app for creating and organizing all those things you need to do._
+A simple web app for organizing all those things you need to do.

-This app is still in production.
-Check back in the future to test out the app for yourself via Heroku.
+## Description

+Do you like to do things?
+Do you need Mountain Dew to get them all done?
+Well this is the to-do manager for you!

+The app's interface is carefully designed to get you pumped to finish all your things.
+And simple drag-and-drop functionality makes it easier than ever to keep all your tasks organized just right.

+Now you have no excuse.
+Get out there right now, and Dew it.